fledge-iot/fledge-south-mqtt-sparkplug/docs/index.rst

         | |sparkplug_4.1| |
         +-----------------+

         - *Asset Name*: Fixed asset name.
-Asset name should not be blank or whitespace; will be replaced by subscribed topic if left blank.
+If the asset name is left empty or only contains whitespace then the topic of the incoming MQTT message will be used as the asset name.
         - *Topic Fragments*: The asset name will be constructed based on the subscribed MQTT topic.
 The placeholder components within the Sparkplug B topic will be replaced with corresponding values from the subscribed topic.
 For example, {message_type} will be replaced with the appropriate value, such as DBIRTH, DDATA, DDEATH, etc., as defined for the topic.
         - *Topic*: Asset name will be same as subscribed topic.